 View this post on Instagram

 The Dutch-Moroccan Yusra Idrissi runs her blog moroccanmusthaves.com and Instagram account @moroccanmusthaves with more than 100K followers.
-In her feed and stories, she shows beautiful dreamy boutique places in Morocco.
-She also runs an account @ihavethisthingwithzelij for those who are in love with colourful Moroccan Zellige.
+She shows beautiful dreamy boutique places in Morocco in her feed and stories.

 Morocco Vintage